Stress is no longer a problem that just plagues Type A adults. It has spread to children, sometimes even before they begin school.

 The family can be both the reliever of stress, as well as the cause.
 Changes such as a move, a new sibling, adjusting to a step-parent or step-siblings, disharmony among parents, and sibling rivalry all contribute to the stressful world of a child.

 Parents are aware of the competitive world we live in and want to prepare their children to succeed.
-However, there is a risk involved when children are expected to perform a task before they are developmentally ready.
+However, there is a risk involved when children are expected to perform a task or compete before they are developmentally ready.

 When a child is balancing enrichment programs, sports teams, private lessons, and household responsibilities, they are living a lifestyle that is better suited for adults.
-The need to achieve in each of these areas can result in burn-out, cheating, and/or fear.
+The need to achieve in each of these areas can result in burn-out, cheating, and/or anxiety.

 You can best prepare your child for the world by being aware of the child's developmental stage and unique capabilities.
 Encouraging and supporting them to reach their potential within each stage will foster self-confidence and an on-going motivation for success.

 How children respond to stress has a great deal to do with their personalities and the support they get from family and/or friends.
 You should not rely on your children to tell you that they are feeling stressed.
 They will often deny that anything is wrong because they feel embarrassed, guilty, or unsure of their feelings.
-They may not want to disappoint you either.
+They may not want to disappoint you.

 Changes in behavior and personality are often the first indication of stress in children.
 Here are a few typical signs to watch for: